Juicy/juicy-composition/README.md

 ## Slots

 In your composition you can/should use slots to distribute the content within your layout.
-Conceptually, it matches Shadow DOM V1, however, we still support V0 syntax, due to browser & polyfill coverage.
+Conceptually, it matches Shadow DOM V1, which we use if available.
+However, we still support V0 syntax as well, due to browser & polyfill coverage.

 `<juicy-composition>` adds also few handy features on top of that.